swiss-art-research-net/skkg-pipeline/README.md

 * download-person-items:                      Download the person item records from MuseumPlus
 * download-source-items:                      Downloads all item records from MuseumPlus
 * download-source-vocabularies:               Downloads all vocabularies from MuseumPlus
-* execute-query:                              Execute a query against the main Blazegraph instance.
-Pass the query as a command line argument
+* execute-query-from-file:                    Execute a query against the main Blazegraph instance.
+Pass the path to the file as command line argument
 * first-run:                                  Task to run when the pipeline is run for the first time
 * generate-example-record-multimedia:         Generates an example record for developing the mapping in the X3ML editor
 * generate-example-record-object:             Generates an example record for developing the mapping in the X3ML editor
 * generate-example-record-person:             Generates an example record for developing the mapping in the X3ML editor
+* ingest-classifications:                     Ingest classifications into the triplestore
 * ingest-items:                               Ingest items for all modules.
 Add --debug true To see the response from the triplestore
 * ingest-multimedia-items:                    Ingests the multimedia items into the triplestore
 * ingest-object-items:                        Ingests the object items into the triplestore